About

 This summer, Learning Courage also began a thorough audit of all MHS policies related to preventing and responding to sexual misconduct.
 They returned to campus for three days in September to conduct a comprehensive assessment of all our programs and practices that support student wellbeing, including adult-student and student-student boundaries; hiring, supervision, and evaluation of employees; education and training for students; and procedures for reporting and investigating sexual misconduct.

 Through the lens of best practices in schools, and informed by conversations with MHS alums, faculty, and students, they will make specific recommendations, both immediate and ongoing and advise on action steps to deepen the work already being done this year.
-We will share these recommendations, most of which we expect to implement this year, once we have Learning Courage’s full report.
+We will share these recommendations, many of which we expect to implement this year, once we have Learning Courage’s assessment report in-hand.

 To support survivors, we are exploring, with input from Learning Courage, options for the creation of a therapy/wellness fund.
 We will update the community with more details as we move forward in the process.